open-craft/opencraft/README.md

 Run
 ---

-To start the development environment server:
+To start the development environment server, first ensure that your migrations and static files are up to date:

     $ ./manage.py migrate
     $ ./manage.py collectstatic --noinput

+Then run the main web server (Django):

     $ ./manage.py runserver_plus

+And, in a separate window, the server used to serve websockets (Tornado):

+    $ ./server.py

 Then go to: